zichenzu/Generalized-Weak-incNGs-Consistency/README.md

 Please use Gecode Solver 4.2.0 to run these files.

-Put WNC folder into gecode folder and efpa_lresbds_WNC.cpp file into example folder.
+Put GWIC folder into gecode folder and efpa_lresbds_GWIC.cpp file into example folder.

 To run the EFPA problem (e.g. (5 3 3 4)) using one of the symmetry breaking methods NONE/DoubleLex/SnakeLex/LDSB/LReSBDS: